 What are the differences between online and on-campus degree programs?

-What kind of accreditation should I look for in a higher education institution when pursuing a degree?
+What kind of accreditation should I look for in a higher education institution?